udacity/create-your-own-adventure/english/wake-up/dessert-island/explore-island.md

 At the peak, you find out it's not an island at all!
 It's actually a sleeping giant made of marshmallows.
 Is this the marshmallow chief?

+Suddenly, a steamy eruption occurs at the summit of the chocolate lava cake mountain which you've just climbed.
+The marshmellow giant has just belched!
+He begins to stir..... he is awakening!!